-The Council on Recovery is Houston’s leading provider of substance abuse prevention and education programs.
-These innovative and highly effective programs are changing the substance abuse landscape by preventing problems before they start at home, school, or work.
-Our educational services for individuals, families, schools, clinicians, and employers are based on proven research of what really works and are designed for immediate impact on those involved.
+The Council on Recovery is Houston’s leading behavioral health provider of substance abuse prevention and education programs.
+Our proven prevention programs are changing the substance abuse landscape by preventing problems before they start at home, school, or work.
+Our evidence-based educational programs for individuals, families, schools, clinicians, and employers are creating immediate and lasting impact across all stages of life.

-By emphasizing prevention and creating a better-educated community, we help stem the tide of substance abuse in its earlier, more treatable stages and create a brighter future for all.
+By emphasizing prevention and encouraging a better-educated community, we help stem the tide of substance abuse in its earlier, more treatable stages.
+That creates a brighter future for all.
 The Council’s prevention and education programs and services include:

 How much does this cost?